Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Proofs of Main Theorems

 If $t=0$, then by the tile-ability in Lemma \ref{tileability2}, $a_m$ must be $2m-1$, then we have forced lozenges on the two bottom rows of $Q_x$ and $Q_y$ (illustrated in Figure \ref{Fig:Semitwodent7}(b)).
 Removing these forced lozenges, we get a pair of smaller quartered hexagons.
 Again, (\ref{halfeq3}) follows from the induction hypothesis.

 If $t=1$, then by definition of $t$, we have $s_{m}=2m$ and $s_{m-1}\leq2m-2$.
-Then by the Region-splitting Lemma \ref{RS}, each of the regions $Q_x$ and $Q_y$ can be partitioned into two smaller quartered hexagons, as shown in Figure \ref{Fig:Semitwodent7}(d).
+By the Region-splitting Lemma, each of the regions $Q_x$ and $Q_y$ can be partitioned into two smaller quartered hexagons, as shown in Figure \ref{Fig:Semitwodent7}(d) (the lower portion is shaded).
 Then identity (\ref{halfeq3}) follows one more time from the induction hypothesis.

 In the rest of the proof, we are assuming besides that $a_1\geq 3$ and $t\geq 2$.
 We will use Kuo condensation in Lemma \ref{kuothm1} to show that the expressions on both sides of (\ref{halfeq3}) satisfy the same recurrence.
 Then the theorem follows from by the induction principle.